Custom thumbnails that violate our Community Guidelines are not allowed on YouTube.

 - Whether breasts, buttocks or genitals (clothed or unclothed) are the focal point of the thumbnail

 - Whether the subject is depicted in a pose or clothing that is intended to sexually arouse the viewer

 - Whether violent or gory imagery is the focal point of the thumbnail

 - Whether the title, description, tags, or other data indicate an intent to shock or disgust viewers

 What happens when content violates this policy

-If your custom thumbnail violates this policy, we’ll remove the thumbnail and may issue a strike against your account.
+If your custom thumbnail contains pornography, we may terminate your channel.
+If your thumbnail violates other policies, we’ll remove the thumbnail and may issue a strike against your account.
 If this is the first time you’ve posted content that violates our Community Guidelines, you’ll get a warning with no penalty to your channel.
 If it’s not, we’ll issue a strike against your channel.
 Your channel will be terminated if you receive 3 strikes.
 You can learn more about our strikes system here.